Time and Task Prioritization for Startups!

 But if you’re fortunate enough to have some employees, third part contractors or even friends and family who are willing to donate some of their time, sit down and take some time to assess what you could possibly get other people to do for you.
 Letting go of some of your work can free up your creativity and energy.

 Prioritization pressure is something that’s never going to go away.
 Whenever things are going well and everything seems to be under control, another fire can be on the way.
 If you think you have everything effortlessly under control, that might also be a problem.
 It might mean that your team is only doing what’s urgent, not what’s really important for your business.

 Prioritize your tasks with Pipefy!

 Pipefy’s Task Management Template was specially developed to help you manage yours and your team’s tasks without breaking a sweat.

-This template shows you in an organised and simplified manner what everyone is currently doing, what they have to do, and what is already done.
-It also highlights what are the priorities, what’s on time, what’s late and what’s potentially creating bottlenecks.
+This template shows you what everyone is currently working on, what they have to start working on and what they have completed.
+It also highlights priority tasks, what’s on time, what’s late and what is creating bottlenecks.